wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ### `template`

 Use the template property to define a set of blocks that prefill the InnerBlocks component when inserted.
 You can set attributes on the blocks to define their use.
-The example below shows a book review template using InnerBlocks component and setting placeholders values to show the block usage.
+The example below shows a book review template using InnerBlocks component and setting placeholder values to show the block usage.

 ```php
 <InnerBlocks